derekfountain/zx-spectrum-pico-rom/README.md

 version of the code.
 It seems unreliable, but I won't be persuing this any further with this project.

+Note: the v1.1 board doesn't have the /M1 signal connected.
+The v1.2 board has it connected into GPIO15.
+The software doesn't have the /M1 signal taken into account as yet.

 ## Bill of Materials

 You will need: